tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 - `Admin note` (singleton)
 - `Project template note` (singleton)
+- `Project note`
 - `Log note`
-- `Project note`

 ### Admin note

 This is an optional note.
-It adds a fair bit of overhead to the administration process, but it provides a clear overview of the project you working on/have worked on.
+It adds a fair bit of overhead to the administration process, but it provides a clear overview of the projects you working on/have worked on.
 This note only contains a table which has the following headers:

 - _Project id_ - a unique id that identifies the project
 - _Project link_ - you can obtain a link by _right clicking_ on the project note, and choose _Copy Note Link_